gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

 Candidates for the future include a `ModbusConnector`, a `RESTConnector`, a database ingestion service, a dashboard, and health monitoring of the gateway itself.
-None of these require a change to `Metric`, `DeviceData`, or the Sparkplug encoding and MQTT transport layers — the common internal data model is the stable contract that makes that possible.
+None of these require a change to `Metric`, `DeviceData`, or the Sparkplug encoding and MQTT transport layers.
+The common internal data model is the stable contract that makes that possible.